Student Essay Contest

 Can I interview a graduate student?

-How do I find a woman to interview?
+How do I find someone to interview?

 How can I conduct my interview as thoughtfully as possible?